Bob Thomas (Labour politician)

-Sir Robert Evan Thomas JP (8 October 1901 - 17 April 2004) was a British politician and trade unionist who served as Leader of Manchester City Council on three occasions between 1956 and 1973.
+Sir Robert Evan Thomas JP (8 October 1901 - 17 April 2004) was a British politician and trade unionist who served as Leader of Manchester City Council for three terms between 1956 and 1973.
 A member of the Labour Party, he was also leader of Greater Manchester County Council from 1974 to 1977.

 Early life and career

 Robert Evan Thomas was born on 8 October 1901 in Ince-in-Makerfield, Lancashire, he was the youngest of five children born to parents from North Wales.

 At the age of 14, Thomas began working in a coal mine before serving eighteen months in the army after the end of the First World War.
-In 1924, he became bus driver, a job through which he became an official in the Transport and General Workers' Union (TGWU), acting as the union's passenger secretary in Manchester.
+In 1924, he became a bus driver, work that led him to become an official in the Transport and General Workers' Union (TGWU), acting as the union's passenger secretary in Manchester.
 In April 1940, he formed part of a deputation to Manchester City Council which protested against the introduction of women ticket-inspectors on the city's buses.
 Thomas retired from the TGWU in 1955.